 The coronavirus COVID-19 pandemic is unfortunately now in Uganda.
 The raft of measures by the World Health Organization (WHO), and governments across the world (including our own) to contain the spread of the virus have resulted in an unprecedented disruption of business and day-to-day life.

-In corporate law, Doreen advises the organization (profit and non-profit) and in-house counsel on a range of compliance and transactional matters touching on regulatory affairs, commercial contracts, audit and due diligence, corporate governance, risk and taxation.
+Doreen Kansiime specializes in all aspects of employment and employee benefits law, both contentious and non-contentious, and works with general and in-house counsel, employment advisers and directly with the operation in handling employment and benefits issues.
+In corporate law, Doreen advises organisations (profit and non-profit) and in-house counsel on a range of compliance and transactional matters touching on regulatory affairs, commercial contracts, audit and due diligence, corporate governance, risk and taxation.

 Experience has included advising:

-- Member of the Uganda Law Society
+- Member of the Uganda Law Society.